top of page

 It would be something we cannot describe at all.
 We can't think about it, or talk about it because the second we do, it's already wrong.

-This is not a theory on conciousness or reality as this exists outside of all of that.
-So we can either get there by completely eliminating and eliminating eliminating the "I". dying without dying. or something completely different we can't imagine.
+This is not a theory on consciousness or reality as this exists outside of all of that.
+So we can either get there by completely eliminating "I". dying without dying. or something completely different we can't imagine.

-But if there is a place where these 2 meet like conciousness and reality. there must be someway to get there through here.
+But if there is a place where these 2 meet, like consciousness and reality. there must be some way to get there through here.

 Recent Posts